aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

     * You can run the notebook document step-by-step (one cell a time) by pressing `shift + enter`.
     * You can run the whole notebook in a single step by clicking on the menu `Cell -> Run All`.
     * To restart the kernel (i.e. the computational engine), click on the menu `Kernel -> Restart`.
 This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc…).
 1. Once complete, you should have a trained model in S3.

-Verify you have a model by:
+### Step 4: Verify you have a model
 1. Navigate to [Amazon S3](https://console.aws.amazon.com/s3/) in the console
 1. Navigate to the data bucket you created
 1. Navigate to a directory with a name containing `linear-learner-TODAYS_DATE`
 1. Navigate to `output` directory
 1. Verify you see `model.tar.gz`
-1. Close out of all SageMaker tabs
 1. Close S3 tab
+1. Close out of all Amazon SageMaker tabs

 ## Learn more about Amazon SageMaker:
 * [First Time Amazon SageMaker User](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html#first-time-user)